stefanbc/plexorcist/README.md

 The Plexorcist banishes your binge-watching ghosts and unclutters your watched videos graveyard, bringing order and harmony to your Plex experience!

-In other words it's a small Python script that clears a specific Plex Media Server library of all watched videos.
+In other words it's a small Python script that clears any number of Plex Media Server libraries of all watched videos.

-**PSA: Run Plexorcist only on a Plex Media Server to which you have access and are certain you want to clean a specific library.
+**PSA: Run Plexorcist only on a Plex Media Server to which you have access and are certain you want to clean specific libraries.
 The creator of this script is not responsible for any unintended data loss.**

 ## Features